His Bearded Majesty: Prince Harry

 To continue on the trend within the family, Prince Harry’s very own older brother William was known to grow out his beard at times as well and he seems to have done quite well for himself in the long term, well, minus his hairline.
 Again, it seems like the Queen is picking on Harry a little more than he deserves, however, when you’re following in the footsteps of an older brother who seems to have just about everything figured out that he was expected to over the years, it can be hard not to be seen as flawed from time to time.

-Our suggestion: show Grandma this to first prove that your older brother isn’t perfect and then explain to her how you plan to open a farm and rehabilitation center for injured and abandoned corgis.
+Our suggestion: first prove to Grandma that your older brother isn’t perfect and then explain to her how you plan to open a farm and rehabilitation center for injured and abandoned corgis.
 No royal family is complete without a renowned beardsman, pick up the torch Harry.

 Every Ruler Needs A Trusted Bearded Advisor